ministryofjustice/operations-engineering-runbooks/source/documentation/internal/team/ways-of-engineering.html.erb.md

 ### **🧪 Use PipEnv for Python Package Manager**

-We are experimenting with adopting PipEnv as our Python package manager, moving away from our current setup using pip.
+We are experimenting with adopting PipEnv as our Python package manager, moving away from our current setup using Pip.
 PipEnv offers a more streamlined approach to managing package dependencies and Python environments.
 This tool combines the best aspects of various packaging tools into a single interface, aiming to improve our workflow and project consistency.
 The experiment will assess PipEnv's impact on our development process, focusing on ease of use, dependency resolution, and environment management.

 ## **Security and Dependency Management**

 ### **🧪 Replace Dependabot with Trivy for CVE Dependency Management**

 To enhance our security posture and streamline the management of vulnerabilities within our dependencies, we are experimenting with replacing Dependabot with Trivy.
-This shift aims to leverage Trivy's comprehensive vulnerability detection across multiple languages and package managers, coupled with its ease of integration into our CI/CD pipelines.
+This shift aims to leverage Trivy's comprehensive vulnerability detection across multiple languages and package managers and ease of integration into our CI/CD pipelines.
 During this experimental phase, we will evaluate Trivy's effectiveness in identifying and mitigating known vulnerabilities, comparing it to Dependabot's performance and utility.

 ---